menghsuanhsieh/tangential-wasserstein-projection/README.md

 The provided code reproduces:

 - [ ] All tables in the paper
+- [ ] Figures 2 through 5 in the paper

 | Figure/Table #     | Program                               |          Line (Block) Number |
 |------------------- |---------------------------------------|------------------------------|